Cheat Sheets

 Clearly every number can be represented in binary since you can just count up to it.

-Binary to Number
+Binary to Base 10

 To convert a binary number to base ten, you have to add up all the powers of two in the number.
 For example, here's how you convert the binary number 11001 to base ten.